mattt-liu/Golf-game/README.md

 # staticly referenced class call Calculations.java.
 Calculations is a
 # class that handles all the calculations in my program and
 # collisions.
 All the other custom classes are objects in my game
 # have their own methods.
+My main method is inside Golf.java so
+# you'll want to run that file if u want to play it

 # please feel free to borrow chunks of my code and contact me if u
 # have any questions.